azurebigcompute/Recipes/Azure Batch/CustomImages/CustomImagePython.md

 ## Pre-Requisites

 In <a href="https://github.com/azurebigcompute/recipes/blob/master/Azure%20Batch/CustomImages/CustomImageCLI.md">recipe 1</a>, we showed you how to create all of the configuration and infrastructure objects needed to create a batch pool with a custom image.
-In this recipe, you will need to execute steps 1-3 in recipe 1 and create your resource group storage account, batch account and service principal before you begin.
+In this recipe, you will need to execute steps 1-4 in recipe 1 and create your resource group storage account, batch account and service principal before you begin, as well as preparing your CustomImage.

 In addition to the pre-reqs from recipe 1, you also need to check you have the <a href="https://pypi.python.org/pypi/azure-batch">azure-batch==4.0</a> python API installed in order to use the new CustomImage feature:
 ```